brandur/sorg/content/drafts/postgres-connections.md

 ```

 There are a few such bottlenecks throughout Postgres, and
-this is of course in addition to the contention you'd
+they are of course in addition to the normal contention
-expect to find around normal system resources like I/O or
+you'd expect to find around system resources like I/O or
 CPU.

 The cumulative effect is that within any given backend,